KathrynGuye/Hyperspectral-Microscope-Code/docs/Basics guide.md

 **Basic functions for working with the h5 files output by the IMA Hyperspectral Microscope**
-Here you can import the h5 file into a workable array, extract relevant experimental information from the h5 file, replicate simple images and plots, and extract spectral features.
+Here you can import the h5 file into a workable array, extract relevant experimental information from the h5 file, and replicate simple images and plots.

 ***